Last updated on 1 March 2024

 Fantasy Baseball UK uses third-party platforms to run its fantasy leagues (namely Yahoo Sports and Fantrax) the leagues will use those platform’s respective MLB statistics sources.
-Fantasy points are awarded on the basis of the stats published for each player by the stats source when the standings update is run, at or after 12 noon BST.
-If an error in the stats published by the stats source results in the incorrect allocation of points, any adjustments to player points and standings are made entirely at the discretion of Fantasy Baseball UK.
+Fantasy points are awarded on the basis of those stats, which will be updated by the Yahoo platform along with the associated points and standings.
+If an error in the stats published by the stats source results in the incorrect allocation of points, any adjustments to player points and standings are made entirely at the discretion of Fantasy Baseball UK and Yahoo Sports.